 Sergeant & Others v Department for Constitutional Affairs & Others [2018] 3 All E.R.
 245

-Acted for the successful Claimants (led by Andrew Short KC) in this claim brought by over 6,000 firefighters claiming age discrimination, equal pay and sex and race discrimination in relation to the transitional provisions of the new firefighters’ pension scheme.
+Lydia (led by Andrew Short QC) acted in the Court of Appeal for the successful Claimants in this claim brought by over 6,000 firefighters claiming age discrimination, equal pay and sex and race discrimination in relation to the transitional provisions of the new firefighters’ pension scheme

 Europe Arab Bank & others v Everest (Chancery Division 2018)

-Acted for the Representative Beneficiary in this complex claim for rectification of three separate pension deeds.
+Lydia acted for the Representative Beneficiary in this complex claim for rectification of three separate pension deeds which was the subject of a court-approved compromise.

 Lydia has over twenty years’ experience of all aspects of employment and discrimination law.
 Latterly she has specialised in complex discrimination claims (including claims at the interface of pensions and employment law), whistleblowing and High Court bonus and restrictive covenant issues.